 In short, the larger the house, the larger the generator required, more so if heating or air conditioning is on your list of requirements.

 You may be wondering what this has to do with generator size, but it does matter.

 If you live in an area that experiences frequent outages due to bad weather conditions such as rainstorms and hurricanes, you’ll be needing a standby generator with a higher wattage.

-A larger sized generator will withstand multiple power surges and outages better and can help prevent further electrical damage caused by stormy weather.
+A larger-sized generator will withstand multiple power surges and outages better and help prevent further electrical damage caused by stormy weather.

 What Do You Need to be Powered?

-The rest of your calculation will be based on what exactly you want to be powered up by your standby generator.
+The rest of your calculation will be based on your standby generator’s exactly you want to be powered up.

 The smaller the area to be powered, the smaller the generator you will need.

 Choosing to power up just your kitchen and bedrooms will require less than powering up the whole house.
 If you’re only powering up the lights, fridge, and microwave, you’ll need much less than if you’re backing up the hairdryer, washing machine, and oven too.